 We have not found any systematic reviews on this topic that meet the Library’s inclusion criteria.
 Pending enough primary studies, we invite reviews on this topic to be conducted.
-Alternatively we will endeavour to conduct our own review to fill this gap in the Library.
-March 2019
+Alternatively, we will endeavour to conduct our own review to fill this gap in the Library.
+June 2020

 What is electroconvulsive therapy (ECT)?
-In ECT, a seizure is electrically induced after the patient has been given a short-acting anaesthetic and is asleep.
+In ECT, a seizure is electrically induced after the patient has been given a short-acting anesthetic and is asleep.
 Although viewed as controversial, ECT is a well established psychiatric treatment with good evidence to support its effective and safe use.
 ECT is most often used as a treatment for severe depression that has not responded adequately to other treatments.
 It is also used as a first line treatment in depression where an urgent response is required as it works more quickly than medications.
 ECT’s efficacy and safety are affected by a number of factors such…

 What is exercise therapy?
 Individuals with serious mental illnesses are more likely to be sedentary than the general population and are consequently at high risk for chronic medical conditions associated with inactivity.
 Physical activity reduces the risk of these medical conditions, and positive psychological effects have also been reported, including improved quality of life.
 Exercise also has the potential to alleviate secondary symptoms including depression, low self-esteem and social withdrawal.
 What is the evidence for exercise therapy?
 Low quality evidence is unable to determine the benefits of exercise for the symptoms of bipolar disorder.
 More research is needed.
 June 2020

 What is sleep deprivation for bipolar disorder?
 Sleep deprivation, or ‘wake therapy’, involves being deprived of total sleep for approximately 36 hours straight, or partially sleeping for 3 to 4 hours followed by 20 to 21 hours of wakefulness.
 Sleep deprivation has been associated with rapid improvements in depressed mood, but may also trigger mania.
-Sleep deprivation is impractical as an ongoing treatment, but is explored in an effort to uncover the mechanisms behind its effectiveness for depression.
+Sleep deprivation is impractical as an ongoing treatment but is explored in an effort to uncover the mechanisms behind its effectiveness for depression.
 What is the evidence for sleep deprivation in people with bipolar disorder?
-Moderate to low quality evidence suggests total sleep deprivation may improve depression in people with bipolar disorder.
-Rates…
+Moderate quality evidence suggests sleep deprivation may improve depression in people with bipolar disorder.
+Review authors report rates…

 Transcranial direct-current stimulation